odinhg/Group-Equivariant-Convolutional-Neural-Network-INF367A/README.md

 The learning objective for all models is to predict weather condition (cloudy or sunny) from a stereo image as input.
 In other words, we are solving a binary regression problem.
 We report cross entropy loss (also known as log loss) and classification accuracies on the training, validation and test dataset.

+Given a set of symmetries acting on our input image, it is reasonable to want the prediction of our network to be invariant to this action.
+For example, a rotated version of an image should give the same prediction as the original image.
+Often, we try to solve this by using data augmentation.
+However, training with augmented data does not guarantee invariance.
+Also, it is costly both in terms of time and the amount of data needed to approximate invariance with augmentation.
+Therefore, if we a priori know which symmetries we want our network to be invariant under, it is a better idea to design the network to have this property built-in.
+We aim to achieve this by using group equivariant convolutional layers followed by some permutation invariant operation (e.g., min, max, sum or arithmetic mean).

 ## Dataset

 The dataset consists of 1000 stereo images each consisting of one left and one right image.
 Each image has 3 channels (RGB) with resolution 879x400 (WxH).
 The possible label values are 'cloudy' (0) and 'sunny' (1).
 The dataset is perfectly balanced with 500 samples of each label.